ricsanfre/pi-cluster/docs/_docs/index.md

 Minio backup servive is hosted in a VM running in Public Cloud, using [Oracle Cloud Infrastructure (OCI) free tier](https://www.oracle.com/es/cloud/free/).

-Vault service is running in one of the cluster nodes, `node1`, since Vault kubernetes authentication method need access to Kuberentes API, I won't host Vault service in Public Cloud.
+Vault service is running in one of the cluster nodes, `node1`, since Vault kubernetes authentication method needs access to Kubernetes API, I won't host Vault service in Public Cloud.

 ## What I have built so far